jspinoza3/2azerons/README.txt

 - --- --- LP_repeat: called if a repeat-down event fires during the repeat phase
 - --- --- LP_shortRepeat: called if a repeat-down event fires prior to the long press phase
 - --- --- LP_longRepeat: called if a repeat-down event fires during the long phase
 - --- you can define all, some, or none of the supported handler methods.
-However, there are no default handlers, except for the backend ones that merely store and update information.
-Some examples of that information, which you may find useful in coding complex behaviour:
+If not defined by you, a default version of LP_repeatUp handler is provided which simply calls LP_longUp:

-- --- --- LP_eventProcessor.repeatPhaseRepeats
+			LP_repeatUp()
-- --- --- LP_eventProcessor.longPhaseRepeats
+			{
-- --- --- LP_eventProcessor.shortPhaseRepeats
+				this.LP_longUp(button)
-- --- the above are properties of the behaviour paradigm which are automatically updated to reflect how many repeat down events occur during each of the three phases of the button press.
+			}

 ============defining behaviour of a chording group================
 - any class defintion which is nested inside a mode and has the key/property, LP_buttons, will be interpretted as the desired behaviour of a chording group, i.e. a set of buttons that when pressed in various combinations produce various actions.